strawberry-graphql/strawberry-django/examples/ecommerce_app/README.md

 # E-commerce Example

-A complete e-commerce GraphQL API built with Strawberry Django, demonstrating modern best practices including authentication, shopping cart, order management, and query optimization.
+An example GraphQL API demonstrating Strawberry Django features and best practices through an e-commerce use case with users, products, shopping cart, and orders.

-## Features

-### User Management
-- Custom user model with email addresses and profile information
-- Login/logout mutations
-- Current user query (`me`)
+## What This Example Demonstrates

+This example showcases:

+- **Modular Django app structure** - Organized code across user, product, and order apps
+- **Multiple query patterns** - Single nodes, paginated lists, and Relay connections
-- User filtering and ordering
+- **Filtering and ordering** - Type-safe filtering and ordering on queries

-### Product Catalog
+- **Authentication & permissions** - Login/logout with permission checks using extensions
+- **Custom mutations** - Shopping cart operations and checkout flow
+- **Query optimization** - Using `@model_property` to work with the DjangoOptimizerExtension
-- Products with brands and multiple images
+- **Custom context** - Type-safe context with user helpers and dataloaders
-- Enum types for product categories (physical/virtual)
-- Advanced filtering by name, kind, and brand
-- Ordering support
-- Multiple query patterns (single node, paginated list, relay connections)

-### Shopping Cart & Orders
+- **Relay interface** - Node interface implementation for global IDs
-- Session-based shopping cart (no login required)
+- **Session handling** - Session-based cart before authentication
-- Add, update, and remove items
-- Cart checkout flow (requires authentication)
-- Order history per user
-- Staff-only access to all orders

 ## Setup